asmadotgh/unc-net/README.md

 For more information, see [here](https://arxiv.org/abs/1909.09285).

 ## Reference
-If you use this code, please reference the following paper:
+If you use uncertainty quantification aspects of this code, please reference the following paper:

 ```
 @article{ghandeharioun2019characterizing,